Why do you get stains on teeth (how do they get there) and what are your treatment options?

 Different teeth staining color meaning

-Sometimes the color of tooth stains and discolored teeth can help pinpoint the culprit of the stains on teeth.
-We will now describe the most frequent causes and implications of the different types of dental stains according to their color.
+Sometimes the colour of tooth stains and discoloured teeth can help pinpoint the culprit of the stains on teeth.
+We will now describe the most frequent causes and implications of the different types of dental stains according to their colour.

 Yellow stains on teeth